-Serverless monitoring startup Espagon expands to cover broader microservices – TechCrunch
+Serverless monitoring startup Epsagon expands to cover broader microservices – TechCrunch

 The company only came out of stealth last October, so it’s still early days, but it is already expanding, opening a sales office in the US with a 4-person staff.
 The engineering team remains in Israel.
 It is approaching 20 employees in total.

-Shapria wouldn’t talk about exact customer numbers, but says the company has hundreds of users now and is doubling the number of paying customers every month.
+Shapira wouldn’t talk about exact customer numbers, but says the company has hundreds of users now and is doubling the number of paying customers every month.